You can make a stressful event less so with these feline transportation tips.

 By Sandy Robins

 It’s no secret; cats, carriers and cars do not add up to a fun time.
 The mournful meows en route can be very stressful on the driver too.
 Usually the destination is the vet’s office, which exacerbates the situation.
-And some cats are so anxious they pee inside the carrier, which just makes the trip even more uncomfortable for all concerned.
+And some cats are so anxious they pee inside the carrier, which just makes the trip even more uncomfortable for all concerned, including the poor vet assistant charged with helping the anxious wet cat out of the carrier.

 What to Know About Cat Carriers